TezBaydu/Milestone-Project-1-Band/README.md

         * 6	abbr[data-original-title], abbr[title]	Property text-decoration-skip-ink doesn't exist : none
         * 6	.accordion	Property overflow-anchor doesn't exist : none
     - This is the code asked to be copied from bootstrap but is showing errors on a couple of styles not encoded...please advise

+    * Warnings
+        * these extensions are recognised in chrome but not in validator - please advise

 ### User Testing